Greece › Santorini › Wedding Planning

 Getting married in Santorini is not easy.
 It takes a lot of preparation, planning, and paperwork.
-I’m not trying to discourage anyone from doing a Santorini wedding.
-But you need to know from the start what’s involved.
-Much of the wedding can be prepared by wedding planners in Santorini (including getting your personal documents translated into Greek) but there is still much to be done so be prepared.
+I’m not trying to discourage anyone from doing a Santorini wedding, but you need to know from the start what’s involved.
+Much of the wedding preparation and planning can be done by wedding planners in Santorini (including getting your personal documents translated into Greek), but there is still much you’ll need to do yourselves, so be prepared.

 What documents are needed for a wedding in Santorini?

-Passports, full birth certificates, certificate of non-impediment to marry from both bride and groom, affidavits stating the bride and groom are free to marry, as well as a few more depending on circumstances.
-All documents related to the marriage must be translated into Greek, certified in the Greek embassy or consulate in your home country or certain documents must also have an apostille stamp.
+All documents related to the marriage must be translated into Greek in advance and certified in the Greek embassy or consulate in your home country.
+Certain documents (like birth certificates) must also have an Apostille stamp.

 What venues are available for a wedding in Santorini?